 - Students that need to reapply for admission to SJSU must also submit and EOP application and a FAFSA form by the established deadlines in order to verify continuing eligibility for EOP.

 - Students previously admitted through regular admissions at SJSU or another CSU or CCC cannot be admitted to EOP, unless they were previously an EOP/EOPS student at another campus.

 - Students may not apply for EOP for future semesters.

-A: No. All transfer students must submit a complete EOP application by December 15, 2012, submit two recommendation letters and their completed FAFSA by February 1, 2013.
+A: No. All transfer students must submit a complete EOP application by the appropriate deadline, submit two recommendation letters and their completed FAFSA by the deadlines as well.

 Pleaes note that EOP and EOPS are two different programs and that your participation in EOPS does not extend to EOP.